Jury in Satchwell trial told to approach case ‘with open mind, without emotion’

 Tina Satchwell’s remains were found under the stairs in the living room of their Co Cork home in October 2023, six years after Mr Satchwell reported her missing.

-At the Central Criminal Court on Monday, Mr Justice Paul McDermott told the seven women and five men of the jury that aspects of the trial have been “unseemly, perhaps shocking”.
+On Monday, Mr Justice Paul McDermott told the seven women and five men of the jury that aspects of the trial may have been “unseemly, perhaps shocking”.

 But he said if parts of the trial raised their indignation, “you have to put those things outside the door” and approach it in a “very careful clinical way”.